JakobStrozberg/LLM-Shopping-List-App/noname-shopping-list/README.md

 ### How it works

+**Smart Suggestions:**
+- As you add items to your shopping list, the app suggests complementary products
+- Examples: Add "pasta" → suggests "tomato sauce", "parmesan cheese"; Add "ketchup" + "mustard" → suggests "mayonnaise"
+- Each suggestion includes a reason and confidence level
+- One-click addition to your shopping list

+**Item Categorization:**
 - When you add items to your shopping list, they will automatically be categorized using OpenAI's GPT-3.5
 - If no API key is provided, the app will fall back to a pattern-based categorization system
 - Toggle between categorized view and regular list view using the grid/list button in the header
 - Categories include: Produce, Dairy, Meat & Seafood, Bakery, Frozen, Pantry & Dry Goods, Snacks & Candy, Beverages, Health & Beauty, Household, Baby, Pet, and Other

+For more details about smart suggestions, see [FEATURES.md](./FEATURES.md).